 - Be recommended for admission into the nursing program by two persons outside the Department of Nursing.

-- Have completed the required prerequisite courses, including the general education courses: Inquiry Seminar, Christianity and Western Culture (CWC) or GES145, and a biblical studies course.
+- Have completed the required prerequisite courses, including the general education courses: Inquiry Seminar, Christianity and Western Culture (CWC) or GES145, and a biblical or theological studies course.

 - Applicants taking courses more than once will be less competitive.

 - Students can only reapply once for admission to the nursing program.

 - Provide documentation of successful completion of a Certified Nursing Assistant/Nursing Assistant Registered Program prior to beginning the nursing program.

 - Students who submitted a Test of English as a Foreign Language (TOEFL) score as part of their application process to Bethel must have a TOEFL IBT overall score of 84 with a minimum speaking score of 26.
 (These scores were established by the Minnesota Board of Nursing as minimum eligibility criteria for taking the licensure examination for registered nurses.)